zainthezard/To-Do-List/README.md

 Current Tasks:
 Task # 1.
 Finish the report
 Contributing
-Feel free to fork this repository, create a branch, and submit a pull request for any improvements or bug fixes!

 License
 This project is licensed under the MIT License - see the LICENSE file for details.